microsoft/WebTemplateStudio/src/extension/src/api/templates/Web/_composition/ReactJS/Page.React.AddFunctionsMerging/README_postaction.md

 3. Add a button to the navigation bar in `/src/components/NavBar/index.js`.

 //{[{

 ### Azure Functions

 An Azure Function with a Node runtime stack and HTTP trigger has been deployed to Azure.
-Project Acorn has also generated a folder containing the code deployed to Azure Functions.
+Microsoft Web Template Studio has also generated a folder containing the code deployed to Azure Functions.
 To edit and redeploy the Azure Function it is recommended to install the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 Additional documentation can be found here: [Azure Function Docs](https://github.com/Microsoft/WebTemplateStudio/blob/dev/docs/services/azure-functions.md).
 //}]}